Dosage form: cream

 On This Page

-Fluorouracil 5% Topical Cream contains 5% fluorouracil in a vanishing cream base consisting of methylparaben, polysorbate 60, propylene glycol, propylparaben, purified water, stearyl alcohol, and white petrolatum.
+Fluorouracil Topical Cream contains 5% w/w of fluorouracil USP in a cream base consisting of methylparaben, polysorbate 60, propylene glycol, propylparaben, purified water, stearyl alcohol and white petrolatum.

-Fluorouracil 5% Topical Cream may cause fetal harm when administered to a pregnant woman.
+Fluorouracil may cause fetal harm when administered to a pregnant woman.

 There are no adequate and well-controlled studies in pregnant women with either the topical or the parenteral forms of fluorouracil.
-One birth defect (cleft lip and palate) has been reported in the newborn of a patient using Fluorouracil 5% Topical Cream as recommended.
-One birth defect (ventricular septal defect) and cases of miscarriage have been reported when Fluorouracil 5% Topical Cream was applied to mucous membrane areas.
+One birth defect (cleft lip and palate) has been reported in the newborn of a patient using fluorouracil as recommended.
+One birth defect (ventricular septal defect) and cases of miscarriage have been reported when fluorouracil was applied to mucous membrane areas.
 Multiple birth defects have been reported in a fetus of a patient treated with intravenous fluorouracil.

-Fluorouracil 5% Topical Cream should not be used in patients with dihydropyrimidine dehydrogenase (DPD) enzyme deficiency.
+Fluorouracil should not be used in patients with dihydropyrimidine dehydrogenase (DPD) enzyme deficiency.
 A large percentage of fluorouracil is catabolized by the DPD enzyme.
 DPD enzyme deficiency can result in shunting of fluorouracil to the anabolic pathway, leading to cytotoxic activity and potential toxicities.

-Fluorouracil 5% Topical Cream is contraindicated in women who are or may become pregnant during therapy.
+Fluorouracil is contraindicated in women who are or may become pregnant during therapy.
 If this drug is used during pregnancy, or if the patient becomes pregnant while using this drug, the patient should be apprised of the potential hazard to the fetus.

-Fluorouracil 5% Topical Cream is also contraindicated in patients with known hypersensitivity to any of its components.
+Fluorouracil is also contraindicated in patients with known hypersensitivity to any of its components.

 Application to mucous membranes should be avoided due to the possibility of local inflammation and ulceration.
-Additionally, cases of miscarriage and a birth defect (ventricular septal defect) have been reported when Fluorouracil 5% Topical Cream was applied to mucous membrane areas during pregnancy.
+Additionally, cases of miscarriage and a birth defect (ventricular septal defect) have been reported when fluorouracil was applied to mucous membrane areas during pregnancy.

 Occlusion of the skin with resultant hydration has been shown to increase percutaneous penetration of several topical preparations.
 If any occlusive dressing is used in treatment of basal cell carcinoma, there may be an increase in the severity of inflammatory reactions in the adjacent normal skin.
 A porous gauze dressing may be applied for cosmetic reasons without increase in reaction.

-Exposure to ultraviolet rays should be minimized during and immediately following treatment with Fluorouracil 5% Topical Cream because the intensity of the reaction may be increased.
+Exposure to ultraviolet rays should be minimized during and immediately following treatment with fluorouracil because the intensity of the reaction may be increased.

-Patients should discontinue therapy with Fluorouracil 5% Topical Cream if symptoms of DPD enzyme deficiency develop (see CONTRAINDICATIONS).
+Patients should discontinue therapy with fluorouracil if symptoms of DPD enzyme deficiency develop (see CONTRAINDICATIONS section).

 There is a possibility of increased absorption through ulcerated or inflamed skin.